IlyushaChic/test_about_me/README.md

 Runs the app in the development mode.\

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+:white_check_mark: Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Open [ http://localhost:3001/portfolioData]( http://localhost:3001/portfolioData) to view it in your browser mock data for porfolio.
+:white_check_mark: Open [ http://localhost:3001/portfolioData]( http://localhost:3001/portfolioData) to view  in your browser mock data for porfolio.

-Open [ http://localhost:3001/blogData]( http://localhost:3001/blogData) to view it in your browser mock data for blog.
+:white_check_mark: Open [ http://localhost:3001/blogData]( http://localhost:3001/blogData) to view in your browser mock data for blog.